apache/spark/docs/streaming-programming-guide.md

     ssc
 }

-// Get StreaminContext from checkpoint data or create a new one val context = StreamingContext.getOrCreate(checkpointDirectory, functionToCreateContext _)
+// Get StreamingContext from checkpoint data or create a new one val context = StreamingContext.getOrCreate(checkpointDirectory, functionToCreateContext _)

 // Do additional setup on context that needs to be done,